cedardb/docs/content/clients/drizzle.md

 CedarDB's Drizzle support is actively being developed.
 The following are known limitations:

-**Foreign keys and inter-table dependencies** are not yet supported.
-Schemas with `references()` between tables will not work correctly.

-**Schema introspection** (`drizzle-kit pull`) is not supported.
-Drizzle cannot read an existing CedarDB schema and generate TypeScript definitions from it.
+**Schema migrations** (`drizzle-kit push`) are not fully supported.
+While Drizzle can read an existing CedarDB schema and generate TypeScript definitions from it, it may sometimes not be able to automatically update the schema of an existing database.

-**Raw DDL via `db.execute`** is available as a workaround for schema changes that Drizzle does not expose natively:
+**Raw DDL via `db.execute`** is available as a workaround for schema migrations:

 ```typescript
 import { sql } from 'drizzle-orm';